-A recent study has linked long commuting to poor diet.
+A recent study has linked long commute to poor diet.
 We now spend on average 56mins commuting each day – increasing stress levels, raising blood pressure, reducing time spent preparing healthy foods and exercising.
 The report estimated a 29% increase in fast food consumption as a result of tired weary hungry commuters snacking on convenient foods, and recommend retailers stocking healthier foods.

 Of the people surveyed, 55% said the commute increased their stress levels, Over a third said the commute decreases their sleep time, and 41% said the commute impacts the amount of time they exercise.